clulab/kbquery/README.md

 ## Database

-The KBQuery Server application uses [HyperSQL](http://hsqldb.org/) (aka HSQLDB) as the database and [Slick](http://slick.lightbend.com/) as the database access library.
-By default, the server looks for HSQLDB database files with names `kbqdb.*` in the directory in which the application was started.
+The KBQuery Server application uses a local [MySQL](http://mysql.org/) server as the database and [Slick](http://slick.lightbend.com/) as the database access library.

 ### Building a new Database